x

 Online Opioid Use Disorder Treatment

-Opioids are a potent class of drugs frequently prescribed to relieve severe pain.
-While some are derived from the opium poppy plant, such as morphine and codeine, others like fentanyl and oxycodone are synthetically manufactured.
+Opioids are a potent class of drugs frequently prescribed to relieve acute pain, chronic pain, cancer-related pain, palliative care, and end-of-life care..
+While some are naturally derived from the opium poppy plant, such as morphine and codeine, others like fentanyl and oxycodone are synthetically manufactured.
 Beyond their medical use, certain opioids like heroin are illicitly produced and sold, contributing to a nationwide epidemic of addiction and overdose deaths.
 Understanding opioid addiction can help prevent misuse and get those struggling with addiction the help needed for recovery.

 What is Opioid Use Disorder?

-Opioid Use Disorder (OUD), also known as opioid addiction, is a complex and chronic condition characterized by an intense craving for opioids, continued use despite negative consequences, and withdrawal symptoms when attempting to stop use.
+Opioid Use Disorder (OUD), or opioid addiction, is a complex and chronic condition characterized by an intense craving for opioids, continued use despite negative consequences, and withdrawal symptoms when attempting to stop use.
 This disorder reflects a pattern of opioid consumption that significantly impairs an individual’s ability to function in their daily life.

 Ready to get help?

-Eleanor Health offers online addiction treatment for opioids, alcohol, meth, and more.
+Eleanor Health offers safe and monitored virtual addiction treatment for opioids.

 Opioid Withdrawal

-Medication-Assisted Treatment (MAT) is a comprehensive approach that combines FDA-approved medications with addiction counseling.
-This evidence-based approach aims to alleviate cravings, manage withdrawal symptoms, and promote long-term recovery.
+Medication-Assisted Treatment (also called “Medication for Addiction Treatment” or simply “MAT”) is a comprehensive approach that combines FDA-approved medications with peer support, counseling, and regular medical visits.
+This evidence-based approach aims to minimize cravings, manage withdrawal symptoms, and promote long-term recovery.

 Addiction Therapy

-Addressing the psychological and behavioral aspects of opioid addiction is necessary for lasting recovery.
-Various addiction therapies can help support individuals in developing coping strategies, identifying triggers, and addressing the root causes of substance use.
+Addressing the psychological and behavioral aspects of opioid addiction is a major part of lasting recovery.
+Various addiction therapies, also called “interventions,” can help support individuals in developing coping strategies, identifying triggers, and addressing the root causes of substance use.

 Some commonly utilized therapies include: